jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (c) section 77, which relates to contravening the conditions of a right of access:
   (d) section 94, which relates to persons administering this Act holding a pecuniary interest in a mining permit:
   (e) section 99F, which relates to providing certain information to the Minister, the chief executive, or an enforcement officer.
-(2A) Every person commits an offence against this Act who contravenes, or permits a contravention of,— (a) section 41AB(2) (which relates to obtaining prior consent for a change of control of a permit operator of a Tier 1 permit) if, before the power referred to in section 41AA(1) is obtained, the person knows, or ought reasonably to know, that the person will obtain the power; or
+(2A) Every incoming person commits an offence against this Act who contravenes, or permits a contravention of, section 41AB(2) (which relates to obtaining prior consent for a change of control) if, before the power referred to in the definition of controlling interest in section 41AA(2) is obtained, the incoming person knows or ought reasonably to know, that the incoming person will obtain the power.
-  (b) section 41AB(4) (which relates to notifying the Minister of a change of control of a permit operator of a Tier 1 permit); or
-  (c) section 41A(2) (which relates to notifying the Minister of a change of control of certain permit participants).
+(2B) Every person commits an offence against this Act who contravenes, or permits a contravention of,— (a) section 41AB(3) (which relates to notifying the Minister of a change of control); or (b) section 41AG(1) or 41A(1) (which also relates to notifying the Minister of a change of control).
 (3) Every person commits an offence against this Act who wilfully obstructs, hinders, resists, or deceives any person in the execution of any powers conferred on that person by or under this Act.
 (3A) Every person commits an offence against this Act who knowingly provides altered, false, incomplete, or misleading information (including royalty returns) to the chief executive or any other person in respect of a matter or thing under this Act or the regulations.
 (4) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against subsection (1) ends on the date that is 12 months after the date on which the contravention giving rise to the charge first became known, or should have become known, to the Secretary.